elias-utf8/Secure-Http-Server/README.md

 <h3 align="center">Secure-Http-Server</h3>

 <p align="center">
-    A python http server running with an RSA asymmetric encryption implementation.\n
+    A python http server running with an RSA asymmetric encryption implementation.

+    <br>
 _Warning: For professional use, please use the SSL/TLS (HTTPS) protocol._
-    <br>

 ## About The Project
 <img src="assets/preview.png" alt="preview">